ajaymin28/LLaVA-NeXT/data_prep/README.md

 ### ActionGNOME

+#### Follow the steps of official [ActionGnome] (https://github.com/JingweiJ/ActionGenome) to downlod the data, then run below script to prepare annotations for VL.

 param: chunk_n -> Data will ne chunked to chunk_n samples in one json
 param: ag_annotations_dir -> path to action gnome annotations data
 param: video_root_path -> path to Charades videos